 - Their staff is, or can be, trained to troubleshoot problems quickly and efficiently

 Holding quarterly or monthly meetings with foreign-trade experienced guest speakers can help organizations focus their efforts and generate excitement over new international initiatives.
-Having outside experts help train and educate employees also demonstrates organizations are moving in the right direction and develops employee confidence.
+Having outside experts train and educate employees also demonstrates organizations are moving in the right direction and develops employee confidence.

 Use Change Readiness Tools

 While many organizations choose to engage third-party experts to help them prepare for new international ventures, there are change readiness tools that are available.
-Both paper-based and online, these are useful guides that are available, often at no cost, through regional, national and international organizations.
+Both paper-based and online, these are useful guides that are available, often free, through regional, national and international organizations.
 To find out more, contact your local and national business centres and associations such as the Canadian Trade Commissioner Service (TCS) or the United States Small Business Administration (SBA).